Good News! For MOST people, this hoop is easy and free. :)

 After you answer these questions, the worksheet will expand.
 Note: you are NOT an employee; you're the owner.

-As far as I can tell, you need to enter your Gross Sales (or Gross Service Receipts) in two places:
+On this screen, you need to enter your Gross Sales (or Gross Service Receipts) in two places:

 - Total Worldwide